novafacing/squishy/README.md

 ## Passes

-1. Aggressive Inliner: Recursively applies alwaysinline and inlines function calls.
+1. Aggressive Inliner: Recursively applies alwaysinline and inlines function calls and global variables into the main function.
-2. Deduplicate Calls: Repeated calls to inlined code can be directed to a block in the main function as if it were a function without making a call.
-3. Inline Globals: Global variables need to be inlined wherever they are used (in practice, stack all globals into the main function).